19hours/sg-statutes/Acts/Income Tax Act.md

 (h) for the purposes of a hotel on the island of Sentosa and approved before 1st September 2007 by the Minister or such person as he may appoint (referred to in this section as a Sentosa hotel);

-(i) for the purposes of a project for the promotion of the tourist industry (other than a hotel) in Singapore and approved by the Minister or such person as he may appoint subject to such conditions as he may impose; or
+(i) for the purposes of a project for the promotion of the tourist industry (other than a hotel) in Singapore and approved on or before 22nd May 2010 by the Minister or such person as he may appoint subject to such conditions as he may impose; or

 [29/2010 wef 23/02/2010]

-(j) for prescribed purposes and where such building or structure has been approved by the Minister or such person as he may appoint,
+(j) for prescribed purposes and where such building or structure has been approved on or before 22nd May 2010 by the Minister or such person as he may appoint subject to such conditions as he may impose,

 [29/2010 wef 23/02/2010]